Originally published 4/17/20.

-Some of the interactions that you have with Mr. House (who uploaded his consciousness into a computer FFS) are mind-blowing, as he explains to you what happened the day the bombs dropped, how he was personally involved, and all of the aftermath that ensued.
+Some of the interactions that you have with Mr. House are mind-blowing, as he explains to you what happened the day the bombs dropped, how he was personally involved, and all of the aftermath that ensued.

 Fallout 3 vs. New Vegas

 From 2012 to 2015, I worked at a Bakery here in Raleigh, N.C.

 My manager at the time was a huge Fallout 3 fan, and we had some rather heated debates over which game was ultimately better: Fallout 3?
 Or Fallout: New Vegas.

 He didn’t really like New Vegas, and as much as I tried to convince him that it was an incredible game in its own right, he wasn’t having it.

 “Dude it’s a freaking empty desert with absolutely nothing to do.”

 I can’t remember if that was an exact quote, but it may as well have been.
 He didn’t have nice things to say.
 XD